 - Samuel Nelson, director of the Center for Entrepreneurship and associate professor of practice in management, was interviewed for a Feb.
 2 Omaha World Herald article about downtown Omaha businesses adapting to the increase in remote workers.
 Read the article.

-- Jennifer Ryan, department chair and professor of supply chain management and analytics and Ron and Carol Cope College Professor, and colleagues developed a signaling game mathematical model cited in a Feb.
+- Jennifer Ryan, department chair and professor of supply chain management and analytics and Van Horne Family Endowed Chair, and colleagues developed a signaling game mathematical model cited in a Feb.
 9 The National Tribune (Australia) article.
 The model is used to study a firm’s decision on responsible sourcing in circumstances where any move to responsible sourcing isn’t transparent to consumers.
 Read the story.
 Read the research featured in Decision Sciences in 2020.

-- Eric Thompson, K.H.
-Nelson College Professor, professor of economics and director of the Bureau of Business Research, conducted a study that showed the National High School Finals Rodeo at the Lancaster Events Center Fairgrounds in Lincoln, Nebraska, last summer had a nearly $18 million economic impact.
+- Eric Thompson, department chair, K.H.
+Nelson College Professor of Economics and director of Bureau of Business Research, conducted a study that showed the National High School Finals Rodeo at the Lancaster Events Center Fairgrounds in Lincoln, Nebraska, last summer had a nearly $18 million economic impact.
 He was interviewed for a Feb.
 24 Lincoln Journal Star article on the event’s impact.

-- Liang Xu, assistant professor of supply chain management and analytics, joined the Tech Refactored podcast created by the Nebraska Governance and Technology Center to share insight about the pharmaceutical industry supply chain.
+- Liang Xu, joined the Tech Refactored podcast created by the Nebraska Governance and Technology Center to share insight about the pharmaceutical industry supply chain.
 Among the topics discussed were the significant challenges facing the U.S. health care system, such as drug shortages, the opioid crisis and high drug prices – all of which find their root causes in the pharmaceutical supply chain.
 Listen to the podcast.

 Learning + Transformation

 - More than 1,300 business Huskers earned Fall Dean’s List recognition.
 Read the story.